Hong Kong returnee: Remigration

 It is estimated that 30% of those Hong Kongers who moved away in the 1980s have returned to Hong Kong.
 Those that have moved back to Hong Kong have returned for various reasons – for economic reasons, or simply because they enjoy living in Hong Kong more than they do elsewhere.
 Specifically, many wealthy Hong Kongers who emigrated to Canada found that they could not adjust to the economic culture in Canada.
 The higher taxes, red tape, and the language contributed to the barrier of entry for businesses in Canada.
 Comparatively speaking, doing business in Hong Kong was much easier.

-"The concept of 'return migration' doesn't quite capture the contingency and fuzziness of Hong Kong emigrant strategies.
-Returnees could go back to Australia at any stage, especially if they gained Australian citizenship.
-They could be planning to move back on retirement, or if there are unfavourable 'changes' in Hong Kong.
-Skeldon (1995: 63) suggests the term 'return movement', since 'return migration' assumes a permanency which may not be justified.
-Nevertheless, return movements should be distinguished from visits and various types of business and social 'commuting' of a very short-term nature."
+The movement of people is not a permanent remigration as returnees could go back to their adopted country at any stage, especially if they gained its citizenship.
+Plans to return to their adopted homeland could be influenced by political or personal reasons.

 Social consequences

 Cultural identity

 Issues of identity have sometimes arisen for returnees, especially amongst those returnees that left Hong Kong when they were children, because of the change in national identity of Hong Kong the city itself due to Hong Kong returning to Chinese rule, and because of the life experiences gained living in their previously adopted homes outside of Hong Kong.